 Wilhelm II began to court the Ottomans, who had lost the respect of Britain by the end of the 19th century due to their persecution of the Armenians.
 Wilhelm had no such scruples, whose grand idea was an empire to rival Britain's in India; more exactly, to build links with the Turks, Persians and Afghans, and instigate an Indian revolt against the British, with Wilhelm as their overlord.
 This was the purpose of the "Drang Nach Osten", or "drive to the east".
 Wilhelm's fantasies of being a master of the East while ruling from Berlin was just one symptom of his gross narcissism and unstable character.

-To rational eyes, this kind of plot looks mad and completely unrealistic, not to mention ruthless.
+To rational eyes, this kind of plot looks mad, unrealistic, and competely ruthless.
+But many of Wilhelm's ideas were hare-brained and crack-potted.
 To achieve this, Wilhelm orchestrated the German-financed "Berlin-Baghdad Railway" with the Ottomans, took advantage of Persia's distrust of the Russians and the British (who had effectively made spheres of influence out of parts of the Persian Empire), and organised a vast conspiracy with Indian nationalists.
 Wilhelm wanted to sow chaos in the British Empire's jewel in order to destroy it as a world power.
 Although Wilhelm did not want war, it seemed impossible to sane eyes that these aims could be achieved without it.
 Nonetheless, Wilhelm and his clique did what they could to undermine the British and Russians through a network of conspiracies and spies.

 In 1908, Wilhelm received a further boost when the Ottoman Sultan was overthrown in a coup by German-backed militarists, headed by Enver Pasha (a former envoy to Berlin) replacing the old Sultan with his puppet-like brother as the successor.
 Enver, like Wilhelm, showed signs of mental instability/psychopathy, as he had a dream of a greater Turkish Empire that took in everything between Constantinople and Ulan Bator - equally as mad and unrealistic as Wilhelm's plan, not to mention contradictory to his erstwhile ally's.
 This conflict of interests, though, would not reveal itself until later.